US STOCKS-S&P, Nasdaq rise 1 pct as N. Korea tensions wane

 By Sruthi Shankar

-Aug 14 (Reuters) - The S&P 500 and the Nasdaq Composite rose about 1 percent in early afternoon trading on Monday as investors returned to riskier assets after tensions eased between the United States and North Korea.
+Aug 14 (Reuters) - The S&P 500 and the Nasdaq Composite rose more than 1 percent in late morning trading on Monday as investors returned to riskier assets after tensions in the Korean peninsula eased.

-Gains were broad-based, with the S&P financial sector rising 1.60 percent and the technology index 1.39 percent, putting the S&P index on track for its biggest single-day percentage gain in nearly four months.
+The gains were broad-based, with the S&P financial sector rising 1.40 percent and the technology index 1.34 percent, putting the S&P index on track for its biggest single-day percentage gain in nearly four months.

-The Dow and the Nasdaq were also on course to mark their best day in about two months.
+The Nasdaq was also on course to register its biggest one-day percentage gain in about two months.
+Technology heavyweights including Facebook and Alphabet were among the biggest boosts to the Nasdaq.

-Investor sentiment got a boost after key U.S. officials on Sunday played down the risk of an imminent war with North Korea, which had wiped out nearly $1 trillion from global equity markets last week.
+The boost to investor sentiment comes after key U.S. officials on Sunday played down the risk of an imminent war with North Korea, which had wiped out nearly $1 trillion from global equity markets last week.

-Safe-haven gold, which hit two-month highs last week, dropped by half a percent, under pressure from a strengthening dollar.
+Safe-haven gold, which hit a two-month high last week, dropped by half a percent, under pressure from a strengthening dollar.

-Oil slipped as a slowdown in Chinese refining raised concerns about demand in the world's second-biggest consumer.

 "We're going to get some more information on retailers this week.
 So that is going to return to driving the markets", Forrest said.